Abhishek-B/PnCP/README.md

 help('Ent_PnCP')
 ```
 If only a floating point map <img src="https://render.githubusercontent.com/render/math?math=\Phi"> is required, there is a similar command ``EntF_PnCP``.

+## Examples

+For a list of entangled quantum states which are identified via PnCP, and their identifying pcnp map, see the "Catalogue of Examples.ipynb" file.

 ## Licensing
 PnCP is released under the conditions of the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.html)